 Under the direction of volunteers from DCVA, over fifty volunteers spent Earth Day in the Sacred Heart Wetlands cleaning up and beautifying the edges with fifteen new trees and various flowering shrubs, all native to the area.

 DCVA is assisting Sacred Heart Academy Bryn Mawr in developing a plan for rehabilitating a large (about three acres) wetland on their property that has been mostly taken over by non-native invasive plants.
 This large wetland has tremendous potential for being a beautiful wetland once the invasive plants have been removed and the natives are allowed to regain their previous stature.

-A meeting was held on Tuesday, January 24, 2017 at 7:00 PM at Country School of the Sacred Heart, where we will begin forming our rehabilitation plan.
-Two of DCVA’s Board Members, Derron LaBrake and Clyde Hunt spoke to those assembled about how to go about rehabilitating this wetland.
+In early 2017, a community meeting was held at Sacred Heart Academy to begin forming a rehabilitation plan.
+Two of DCVA’s Board Members, Derron LaBrake and Clyde Hunt spoke about how to go about rehabilitating this wetland.
 For frame of reference, the wetlands are in the floodplain of Meadowbrook Run, which flows along South Bryn Mawr Avenue, in Radnor Township.
 Meadow-brook Run is a major tributary of Ithan Creek, which is an important tributary of Darby Creek.

-If you or anyone you know may be interested in helping out with this effort please contact Michael Kearney at email@example.com or Derron LaBrake at firstname.lastname@example.org.
+If you or anyone you know may be interested in helping out with this effort please contact Sacred Heart Academy at communications@SHAbrynmawr.org or Derron LaBrake at email@example.com.
 It’s going to take the combined effort of a community to rehabilitate this important wetland.